alexeygrigorev/workshops/coding-agent/README.md

 If it doesn't work - continue your conversation with the agent until it's fixed.

 ## OpenAI Agents SDK

-We have used toyaikit.
+We have used ToyAIKit.
 It's not a production-ready library - we only use it for education.

 Let's use another library for our agent -